10. Introducing Data Frames

 see Section 15.1 for more details.

-Interestingly, we got a hierarchical index in the columns,
+Interestingly, we obtained a hierarchical index in the columns

 part.